Shu-Tanaka-Group/bit-width-reduced-Ising-model/README.md

 The data format is a Python dictionary.
 The dataset is divided into two types: `ising_linear` and `ising_quad`.

+**Note**: The datasets are stored in `.npy` format, which are binary files.

-**ising_linear**: The keys are strings representing spins, and the values are integers representing the coefficients of the magnetic field on the spins.
+**ising_linear**: The keys are strings representing spins, and the values are integers representing the magnetic field coefficients on the spins.

 example: